rafaelpivato/argonite-core/README.md

 export default extension;
 ```

+For more advanced usage, see [docs/USAGE.md](./docs/USAGE.md).

-In your project, use `vite-plugin-argonite` and follow the [packaging guide](./docs/07-packaging.md) for manifest and build setup.
+In your project, use `@argonite/vite-plugin-argonite` and follow the [packaging guide](./docs/07-packaging.md) for manifest and build setup.

 ---